 The starting pay range for a Raleigh police officer is $34,281.59 to $52,793.64.
 Lateral entry officers typically start at a higher rate than inexperienced recruits, because their previous law enforcement training and work history are taken into consideration.

-A police officer with general certification may transfer from one law enforcement agency in North Carolina to another in the state, provided he or she has less than a 12-month break in service.
+A law enforcement officer with general certification may transfer from one law enforcement agency in North Carolina to another law enforcement agency in the state, provided he or she has less than a 12-month break in service.
 If you have been separated for more than 12-months but less than 36-months, you must complete the required Legal Unit (minimum of 96 hours) at our Academy.